- Home

 Slowly return to starting position by pressing up and straightening arms.

-3 sets of 12 repetitions, taking ~30 seconds between sets.
+Complete three sets of 12 repetitions, taking ~30 seconds between sets.

-* The greater the incline, the easier the push up.
+*The greater the incline, the easier the push up.
 Make this less challenging by using a wall or more challenging by moving to the floor.
 Simpler variations are better for those with wrist pain or weakness.

-Ten tips for strength training at home
+10 tips for strength training at home

 - Plan your schedule, print it out and pin it to your fridge.
+Stick to it like you would any other commitment.

-- Download apps for inspiration and celebrate success to keep motivated.
+- Download apps for inspiration.

 - Drink plenty of water before, during and after your routine.
+Check out our guide on keeping hydrated.

 - Don’t hold your breath or lock your joints when lifting weights.